jourzero/waptrunner/README.md

 # waptrunner

 This tool and GIT project are under construction.
-The idea is to help me run through web app pen testing engagements by running through my various tests and log issues quickly and easily.
+The idea is to help me run through web app pen testing engagements by stepping through various tests and log issues easily without taking too much screen estate.

 TODO List:
 * Reporting
 * Export to CSV and SSVL for Threadfix import
+* Add custom tests (e.g. for specific CVEs)
 * Import Burp Scanner XML?